ThilakSamplegithub/Foodies-Paradise/README.md

 ## Overview

-This project is a clone of the popular e-commerce website, It functions similarly to the original platform, allowing users to create accounts, buy and sell products and leave feedback for transactions.
+This project is a  e-commerce website for grocery shopping, It functions similarly to the original platform, allowing users to create accounts, buy and sell products and leave feedback for transactions.
 The website features various categories for products of food and more.

 ## Features